Views 581

 Choosing the Right Thread

-Remember, your thread should complement the fabric type and weight for professional-looking seams and hems.
-Don't be afraid to experiment with different thread weights and types.
-You'll eventually find the best option for your fabric napkins, enhancing both your sewing and hemming results.
+And remember, your thread should match the type and weight of fabric for polished seams and hems.
+Don’t be scared to create for me some thread weights and the like.
+You will find what kind of works best for your fabric napkins, and in the long run, you will get better results with your sewing and hemming!

 Mastering Hemming Techniques